RepakaRamateja/Remote-Code-Publisher/README.md

 (5 point bonus) Shall optionally have the publisher accept a path, on the commandline, to a virtual directory on the server.
 Then support browsing directly from the server by supplying a url to that path when you start a browser.
 This works only if you setup IIS on your machine and make the path a virtual directory.
 The TAs will do that on the grading machines.

+Execution Instructions:

+prerequisites: Visual Studio 2015 0r 2017

+                IIS installed and then create virtual directory in IIS which points to a local system directory

+                Finally in the run.bat

+                change the name of directory under command start MsgServer.exe  (local system directory pointed to IIS)  coderepo  9090

+--->   open developer command prompt for vs2017

+--->   Navigate to the downloaded project location

+--->   Run compile.bat

+--->   Run run.bat